ziotom78/qutedb/README.md

 case on UNIX systems; if you are running Windows, you have to install *gcc* first (e.g., using the [scoop](https://scoop.sh/) package manager).

+## Installation

+To build and install the package in your `$GOPATH/bin` directory, install all the dependencies and run this command:

+    go install ./...

+This will add the two executables `qutedb` and `createqdbcfg` in the `bin` directory of the `$GOPATH` folder.

+You must now create a configuration file.
+The `go install` command you just issued installed a small script called `createqdbcfg`.
+Run it, and it will print a default configuration to `stdout`.
+Save it into a file named `config.json`; this file can be kept either in the current directory or in `$HOME/.qutedb/`.
+Run `createqdbcfg --help` to get an help of the commands.

 ## Configuration

 All the configuration is specified through a file, `config.json`, which is read